lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

  * quaternary-level directory:    NEON-DS-Site-Layout-Shapefiles

 ####Base Path
-The full path is essentially the full "directions" for how to find the desired directory or file.
-It **always** starts with the home directory.
-A **full path** can be a **base path** when used to set the working directory to a specific directory.
+The **full path** is essentially the full "directions" for how to find the desired directory or file.
+It **always** starts with the home directory (e.g., `/Users/neon/`).
+A full path is the **base path** when used to set the working directory to a specific directory.
 The base path for the `NEON-DS-Met-Time-Series` directory would be:

 	 /Users/neon/Documents/data/NEON-DS-Met-Time-Series

 <i class="fa fa-star"></i> **Data Tip:** Pathways and the home directory in
 different operating systems will appear slightly different.
-On Linux the path may start `/home/neon/`, on Windows it may be similar to `C:\Documents and Settings\neon\` or `C:\Users\neon\` (varies by Windows version), or on Mac OS X it will appear `/Users/neon/`.
-If you are working in a Windows platform, make special note of the direction of the slashes in file paths on Windows platforms.
-This tutorial will show Mac OS X output.
+Linux will appear as `/home/neon/`, Windows will be similar to `C:\Documents and Settings\neon\` or `C:\Users\neon\`.
+The format varies by Windows version.
+Make special note of the direction of the slashes.
+Mac OS X and Unix format will appear as `/Users/neon/`.
+This tutorial will show Mac OS X output unless specifically noted.
 {: .notice}

 <div id="challenge" markdown="1">
-##Challenge: Base File Path
+##Challenge: Full File Path
-Write out the base path for the `NEON-DS-Site-Layout-Shapefiles` directory.
+Write out the full path for the `NEON-DS-Site-Layout-Shapefiles` directory.
 Use the format of the computer you are currently using.

 Bonus: Write the path in a Linux format (if you are currently using Linux,